WICG/nav-speculation/triggers.md

 Another anticipated direction of exploration is "template" or "handler" pages which can substantially prepare for a navigation to a number of **similar pages** (e.g., a blank product detail page on an e-commerce site), without knowing which product will ultimately be selected.
 This would allow common markup, script and other subresources to be ready.

 Accordingly, we need a trigger that is flexible enough to accommodate these and other, unanticipated, future needs.
-It should also **fail safe**, meaning that if new complications are added in the future, it should default to *not* making requests which may not be intended, rather thaan failing open (e.g., erroneously issuing fetches due to having ignored unsupported syntax).
+It should also **fail safe**, meaning that if new complications are added in the future, it should default to *not* making requests which may not be intended, rather than failing open (e.g., erroneously issuing fetches due to having ignored unsupported syntax).

 ## Non-goals